3enoit3/notes/Design.md

 * **State**: delegates event handling to a class

 *Misc*
-* **Memento**: captures the state of an object into an opaque class: only the object can access internal to restore its state
+* **Memento**: captures the state of an object into an opaque class: only the object can access internals to restore its state
 * **Interpreter**: implements a specialized language